madebycomrades/autokitty-react/readme.md

 In development mode jspm handles module loading and ES6 transpiling in real time in the browser, therefore no compilation step is required.
 When running in production mode the app is bundled into a single pre-compiled self executing file.

-To install a frontend package use the local jspm,
+To install a new frontend package use the local jspm,

 ```sh
 $ node_modules/.bin/jspm install npm:react